ecmwf-projects/c3s-ga-training/README.md

 We have included a script in the git repo which creates a conda environment with the earthkit packages that will be used in this training material.
-To get started go into the repo directory and execute the `earthkit-setup.sh` and then activate the environment.
+To get started go into the repo directory and execute the `earthkit-setup.sh` as source\* and then activate the environment.

 ```
 cd c3s-ga-training
-./earthkit-setup.sh
+. ./earthkit-setup.sh
 conda activate earthkit
 ```

+\*To execute a script as source means to run the script in you current envrionment.
+This is done by including a `. ` at the start of the command.
+This is important as without running as source, `conda` does not have the information it requires to modify the environments correctly.

 ### Launching Jupyter